SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

    > From the [documentation](https://www.postgresql.org/docs/current/transaction-iso.html)
    > of PostgreSQL.

-5. In SQLite, Serializable is implemented using locks on the **database level**.
+5. In SQLite, Serializable is implemented using locks at the **database level**.

    > And it uses two-phase locking (2PL) protocol.
    >